wymp/ts-monorepo-poc/README.md

 `./scripts/.internal/eslint.sh` that calls eslint with a bunch of parameters, then reference that from the higher level `./scripts/lint.sh` and `./scripts/lint-fix.sh` scripts.
 (Easily reference the scripts dir using `DIR="$(dirname "$0)"`)

+#### `pkgjson` Script

+It's often really annoying to have to go through and edit a bunch of `package.json` files by hand.
+This top-level script makes it easy to set values in all `package.json` files at once.
+You can also provide `--filter` and/or `--exclude` arguments to target a subset of packages.

+For example: `pnpm pkgjson --filter microservice --exclude my --merge set .files '["dist","README.md"]'`

+See `pnpm pkgjson --help` for more details.

 ### Docker Infrastructure